Meet our psychology team

 Belinda has experience in the assessment and diagnostic process for specific learning disabilities (SLD), neuro developmental conditions (autism and ADHD), developmental trauma, depression, and anxiety.
 She is available for Mini ND assessments via Telehealth.

-Belinda is available Tuesdays and Thursdays, operating solely through Telehealth appointments.
+Belinda works on Tuesdays and Thursdays, operating solely through Telehealth appointments.

 Dustin (He/Him)